 You can also display a tag cloud of all our images keywords with the short code

 If you have many Galleries and images on your website then having your images properly tagged makes it easier to search for images.

 So as you can see if your images are properly key worded and captioned it can save you a lot of time when organising your images and give you more options when it comes to displaying them.
 Captions give users viewing your site more information about each image and will also help with the Search Engine Optimisation (SEO) of your site.

-Cavell Evenson is a web and print designer who specialises in WordPress and NextGEN gallery customisation.
+Cavell Evenson is a web and print designer who specializes in WordPress and NextGEN gallery customization.